1996 Summer Olympics: Sports

-The 1996 Summer Olympic programme featured 271 events in 26 sports.
-Softball, beach volleyball and mountain biking debuted on the Olympic program, together with women's football, lightweight rowing, women's swimming, women's fencing, and a team rhythmic gymnastics event.
+The 1996 Summer Olympic program featured 271 events in 26 sports.
+Softball, beach volleyball and mountain biking debuted on the Olympic program, together with women's football, lightweight events in rowing, Women's 4 × 200 metre freestyle relay in swimming, Women's 4 × 200 metre freestyle relay in swimming, the Women's épée in fencing and the group all-around event in rhythmic gymnastics.

 In women's gymnastics, Ukrainian Lilia Podkopayeva became the all-around Olympic champion.
 Podkopayeva also won a second gold medal in the floor exercise final and a silver on the beam – becoming the only female gymnast since Nadia Comăneci to win an individual event gold after winning the all-around title in the same Olympics.
 Kerri Strug of the United States women's gymnastics team vaulted with an injured ankle and landed on one foot, winning the first women's team gold medal for the US.
 Shannon Miller won the gold medal on the balance beam event, the first time an American gymnast had won an individual gold medal in non-boycotted Olympic games.
 The Spanish team won the first gold medal in the new competition of women's rhythmic group all-around.
 The team was formed by Estela Giménez, Marta Baldó, Nuria Cabanillas, Lorena Guréndez, Estíbaliz Martínez and Tania Lamarca.

 Amy Van Dyken won four gold medals in the Olympic swimming pool, the first American woman to win four titles in a single Olympiad.
-Penny Heyns, swimmer of South Africa, won the gold medals in both the 100 metres and 200 metres breaststroke events.
+Penny Heyns, swimmer of South Africa, won the gold medals in both the 100-meter and 200-meter breaststroke events.
 Michelle Smith of Ireland won three gold medals and a bronze in swimming.
 She remains her nation's most decorated Olympian.
 However, her victories were overshadowed by doping allegations even though she did not test positive in 1996.
 She received a four-year suspension in 1998 for tampering with a urine sample, though her medals and records were allowed to stand.